igor53627/tor-ethereum-ecosystem/README.md

 ## Overview

-This website showcases wallets, RPC providers, load balancers, and SDKs that integrate Tor to enhance privacy and censorship resistance for Ethereum users.
+This website showcases wallets, RPC providers, explorers, load balancers, and SDKs that integrate Tor to enhance privacy and censorship resistance for Ethereum users.

 ## Features